Incoming exchange and international students

 Exchange students

-This applies to students enrolled at a foreign partner university of our UFR who wish to come on exchange and who have been selected by their home university to spend a semester, a full year or an internship at Université Paris Cité.
+This applies to international students enrolled at a partner university of our UFR who wish to come on exchange and who have been selected by their home university to spend a semester, a full year or an internship at Université Paris Cité.

 Individual mobility students